robteeuwen/Ledgify/README.md

 - You can also run this from a container.

 ### Container configuration
 The dockerfile is based on a python base image and uses pipenv to do a system-wide install of the dependencies in the `Pipfile`.
 It then uses `gunicorn` to run the application on port `8000`.
 You can build an image from the dockerfile:

-`docker build . -t ledgify:latest`
+`docker build . -t robteeuwen/ledgify:latest`

-and then run it (remember to expose port 8000)
+You can technically do this without `robteeuwen`, but then you'd not be able to push it to a remote registry.
+Then run it (remember to expose port 8000)

-`docker run -p [host-port]:8000 ledgify-latest`
+`docker run -p [host-port]:8000 robteeuwen/ledgify:latest`

+To push to docker hub:

+`docker push robteeuwen/ledgify:latest`

+If you leave out the repository name (account name) you can't push.

 ## Environment variables
 We need a couple of env variables to run this app.
 They are stored in `.env`, which is used for running locally.
 The keys that need to be set can be copied from `.env_template`.

+When running a container with docker from the command line, the environment variables in `.env` won't be available in the container.
+The easiest way to copy them into the container is by using `docker-compose` for running the container:

+`docker-compose up`